Shorewood CARES Small Business Relief Program

 - Financial Assistance Disclosure: Identification of any other financial assistance received and how that funding was used (provide detailed time frames, if applicable).

-- Future Plans: Outline the business plan for the upcoming year and how reimbursement of the eligible expenses will provide the assistance necessary to continue operations for the next 12 months.
+- Future Plans: Outline the business plan for the upcoming year and how reimbursement of the eligible expenses will provide the assistance necessary to continue operations through 2021.

 - Voluntary Self-Identifications: These answers are optional.